cumason123/transit-equity/README.md

 Install rtc_transit_equity locally.
 For example, call the following code snippet from within the directory `transit-equity`:

 ```
+pip3 install -r requirements.txt
 pip3 install .
 ```

+If you have difficulty installing Rtree or xlrd, please see the [rtree docs](https://toblerity.org/rtree/) for installation assistance.

 # Datasets
 We pulled data using the following datasets: